 Stargazing from a Treehouse

 Girl Scouts can recline on the porches and landings of the treehouses near the lake.
-The areas offering unobstructed views of the sky to provide an opportunity for stargazing and learning about astronomy.
+These spaces, offering unobstructed views of the sky, provide the opportunity for stargazing and learning about astronomy.

 Best Landscape / Urban Development